Kristie A. Ford

 - M.A., Ph.D.
 University of Michigan

-Professor Ford’s courses, including Femininities & Masculinities, Race & Power, and Sociology of the Body reflect these scholarly interests, as do her service commitments, which include the development of the Black Faculty and Staff Group and Intergroup Relations Program at Skidmore College.
+Ford’s courses, including Race & Power, Racial Identities: Theory & Praxis, and the Black Female Body, reflect these scholarly interests, as do her service commitments, which include the development of the Black Faculty and Staff Group (BFSG) at Skidmore in 2008 and the creation of the first Intergroup Relations (IGR) minor in the United States in 2012.

+Based on her expertise in the field, Ford consults widely with colleges/universities across the United States; in the last six years, she has facilitated over fifty workshops on teaching and learning as well as diversity, inclusivity, and social justice.
 For her work, she has received several honors, including: the President's Award at Skidmore College, the NAACP Community Service Award, and the Regional Leadership Council on Inclusion Award.
+She was also named the Quadracci Chair in Social Responsibility beginning in June 2019.

 RESEARCH AND TEACHING INTERESTS